SiobhanP1/art-shop-ecommerce-store/README.md

 home page.
 * The 'Art' button brings the users directly to the product display page.
-* The search bar in the center of the navigation bar allows the users to search for products using keywords.
+* The search bar in the center of the navigation bar allows the users to search for products using keywords including artist name, artwork title and media used.
-* The 'person' icon in the top right of the screen provides a quick link to account information.
-Logged-in users can click on 'My Profile' to be brought to their profile and order history page.
-Logged-out users are brought to the sign in page when they click on 'My Profile'.
+* The 'person' icon in the top right of the screen provides a quick link to account information via a drop-down menu.
+External users can register, log-in and log-out.
 * At the very right of the screen, there is a basket icon.
 Clicking this icon brings the users to the basket page.
 * The navigation bar is visible on all pages, providing quick links to all parts of